 The Computer Model

 The VT/PSUHM is written in Visual Basic for operation under Microsoft Windows.
 The program provides for the transfer of VT/PSUHM output to Microsoft Excel and Microsoft Word.
 The program contains 23 interactive modules organized under five sub-menus as follows:

 - Utility modules: CN weighting, travel-time calculations, hydrograph addition, graphics plotting, swale design, circular pipe normal and critical depth calculations, basin-empty calculations, and storage volume of pipe on a slope.

-- Rainfall modules: U.S. Weather Bureau, Maryland, Pennsylvania Penn DOT PDT-IDF (1986) and Publication 584 (2008), and Virginia rainfall distributions; SCS type II and III rainfall distributions; and manual hyetograph entry.
+- Rainfall modules: U.S. Weather Bureau, Maryland, Pennsylvania Penn DOT PDT-IDF (1986) and Publication 584 (2008), and Virginia rainfall distributions; SCS type II and Ill rainfall distributions; and manual hyetograph entry.

 - Surface profile module: Standard step-method backwater calculations.

 Because of the history and nature of the software, copies of the VT/PSUHM will be issued only to participants who attend all two days of the short course.
 The VT/PSUHM is not freeware (copyright Penn State 1984-2015, Virginia Tech 1996-2015) and was developed primarily for educational purposes.
 During its thirty-year existence the software has never been available for purchase.
 It has always been distributed as a teaching aid in this short course.
 The participants and their co-workers are welcome to use the software in private practice if they so desire.
 However, Penn State policy does not permit distribution of the software to parties who have not attended the short course.
 Any distribution beyond the short course remains exclusively the right of Penn State and Virginia Tech.

 - One-to-One Computer Training

 - Leadership for Engineers Certificate